skoskosko/todo-demo/Documentation/MidImplimentation.md

 I had a lot of problems with typescript and react.
 I decided to take the easy way out and only try to learn one new thing at once.
 I swapped to pure react with my project.

 I decided to handle api calls with one class.
 This makes handling all the calls and possible future middleware a lot easier

+I used a lot of time at fighting with my note ordering.
+I decided to remove all of it and make it a more database heavy but less programming demanding way. old methods can be seen in old commits.